web-dave/webdave.de/src/assets/posts/stackblitz.md

 #### StackBlitz and Github

-Very often you wanna show your projects to someone, or wanna test something in a project.
+Very often you want to show your projects to someone, or you want to test something in a project.
 With StackBlitz, this is a no-brainer.
 Just visit